The clinical gap is not in sexology literature -- it is in the exam room

 What media literature tells us about desire, identity, and spectatorship

-Media does not just show sexuality, it scripts it, even in ironically labeled "reality TV"
+Media does not just show sexuality -- it scripts it, even in ironically labeled "reality TV"

 Susan Bayer and others have described how television organizes identity through repetition, not just plot.
 A recurring male character can become a vessel for contradiction, but only within narrow limits.
 In the classic sitcom family, the husband may be frustrated, sexually compromised, or domesticated, yet still safe.
 Ward Cleaver is not eroticized; he is paternal, stable, and morally legible.
 His sexuality is implied only insofar as it supports family order.
 That is anodyne masculinity: not absent, but carefully backgrounded.